fractal6/fractal6.go/docs/file-storage.md

 - **Crash-orphan leak**: a death between the S3 `Put` and the DB insert orphans the bytes with no GC.
 Bounded, no broken links; sweep by key prefix if it ever matters.
-- **No revocation**: a captured presigned URL stays valid until its TTL expires (`presign_ttl_sec`, 2h by default — a wide window; rotating the credentials is the only way to kill outstanding URLs, and it kills all of them).
+- **No revocation**: a captured presigned URL stays valid until its TTL expires (`presign_ttl_sec`, 2h by default); only credential rotation kills outstanding URLs, and it kills all of them.
 - **No byte-access audit**: the backend sees the presigned request, not the user.
 Swap the redirect in `FileGet` for a proxy stream if that changes.
-- **Inbound dedup depth**: the fingerprint set covers the 20 newest comments only; an image quoted from further back mispairs as it did before the dedup existed.
+- **Inbound dedup depth**: the fingerprint set covers the 20 newest comments only; an image quoted from further back mispairs.
-- **Cascade-delete GC** is fire-and-forget (`deleteStorageKeysAsync`), driven by the `Delete*Deep` wrappers; with storage unset the DQL still drops the `File` nodes and the objects are left orphaned.
+- **Cascade-delete GC** is fire-and-forget (`deleteStorageKeysAsync`), driven by the `Delete*Deep` wrappers; with storage unset the `File` nodes still drop and the objects are left orphaned.